MarcAmil30/InFinity1.0/README.md

 1. First navigate to the input_trial.csv file in the main folder.
 Insert the sequence of the protein in ``SEQUENCE`` column, and the positions whished to be mutated in the ``POSITION TO MUTATE``column, seperating each with a comma.

+2. Navigate to the file 'modified_permutation.py' and in the variable called ```WT``` make sure to put in your wild type sequence making sure that it is comma separated.
+For example WT = ['A', 'A', 'A', 'A'].

-2. Navigate to the InFinity directory and edit the mutate.sh array job argument e.g. ``#PBS -J 0-19`` according to the computational resources available
+3. Navigate to the InFinity directory and edit the mutate.sh array job argument e.g. ``#PBS -J 0-19`` according to the computational resources available

 3. Run combinatorial and structural mutagenesis: